 Table 4.2 in Annex 2 shows the number of employed and unemployed in the dataset used for EUROMOD simulations against external benchmarks.
-The number of people in work matches fairly well the external benchmark.
-On the other hand, the number of unemployed individuals is considerably underestimated, by around 29 percentage points in 2015.
+The number of people in work matches well the external benchmark.
+On the other hand, the number of unemployed individuals is considerably underestimated, by around 32 percentage points.

 Information about income components from the underlying EUROMOD data (Swedish component of EU-SILC) are compared to information on income components (wages and various benefits) from the administrative source (STAR-register - Statistics Sweden) which is the direct source of the survey as well.
 The comparison needs to be done with caution because the units of analysis and the exact income concepts in the survey and in the administrative statistics are not always strictly comparable.
 Table 4.3 compares the number of recipients of different income components.
-In general the survey matches quite well the administrative sources, except for property income (in this case the number of recipients is overestimated by 36% in 2015).
+In general the survey matches quite well the administrative sources, except for property income (in this case the number of recipients is overestimated by more than 70%) and, to a minor extent, private transfers (underestimated by less than 20%).
 In the case of property income, this can happen since the data are aggregated at household level in the survey.
 However, in EUROMOD, property income is allocated to both partners (if present), which results in an overestimation of the number of recipients.
-In terms of annual amounts (Table 4.4), the survey also matches well the external statistics, except for self-employment which is overestimated by 31%, and property income which is underestimated by around 40% in 2015.
+In terms of annual amounts (Table 4.4), employment income is overestimated by 10%, self-employment income and private pensions by around 20%, property income by 30%, while investment income is underestimated by around 20%.

 Tables 4.5 and 4.6 report the validation of benefits included in EUROMOD but not simulated.
 In general, the aggregate number of recipients of non-simulated benefits matches well the external benchmarks.
 Parent's allowances have been disaggregated from the EU-SILC variable HY050g and attributed to both parents (if present).
-As a consequence, the number of recipients is overestimated by around 16% in 2015.
-Some underestimation exists for the recipients of survivors' pensions (14%) and, to a lesser extent, for disability pensions (8%).
-In terms of aggregate annual amounts, the survey matches quite well the external statistics in 2015, the baseline year.
+As a consequence, the number of recipients results overestimated by around 40%.
+Some underestimation exists for the recipients of survivors' pensions (27%) and for disability pensions (36%).
+In terms of aggregate annual amounts, the survey matches quite well the external statistics in 2014, the baseline year, with the exception of underestimation of disability pensions (37%).